Executive summary

 Employing a novel approach to the challenge, Alloplex focused on creating SUPLEXA therapeutic cells, an individualized, non-engineered cellular therapy.

-The oncology cellular therapy commercial landscape is currently (2021) comprised exclusively of several approved CAR-T products.
-Researchers are expanding on this early success by adding additional features to CAR-T cells drug candidates as well as exploring other cell types to engineer such as NK, γδ-T cells, TILs and iNK cells.
+The oncology cellular therapy commercial landscape is currently (2023) comprised exclusively of several approved CAR-T products.
+Researchers are expanding on this early success by adding additional features to CAR-T cell constructs as well as exploring other cell types to engineer such as NK, γδ-T cells, macrophages, B cells, TILs and iNK cells.

 Conversely, SUPLEXA therapeutic cells are comprised of many different cell types of both the innate and adaptive immune systems and each individually known to possess anti-tumor activity.
-It is an autologous therapy, created from a small amount of the patient’s peripheral blood coincubated with proprietary cellular manufacturing reagents, known as ENLIST cells.
+It is an autologous therapy, created from a small amount of the patient’s peripheral blood coincubated with proprietary training cells, known as ENLIST cells.

-• “The SUPLEXA approach has proven remarkably robust and, without exception, highly efficacious in all preclinical experiments conducted to date across a broad range of tumor cell types.”
+• “The SUPLEXA approach has proven to be remarkably robust and versatile, yielding highly efficacious results in all preclinical experiments to date.

 Frank Borriello, MD, PhD